Free

 Ailís Ní Ríain, Onyx Brass and Hammonds Band

-Reimagining the contemporary brass ensemble with a bold and unconventional work exploring our current geological epoch.
+A reimagining of the contemporary brass ensemble with a bold and unconventional work exploring our current geological epoch.

-Hear the influence of time in the shimmering resonance of bowed and struck cymbals and vocalisation.
+A piece which explored the influence of time in the shimmering resonance of bowed and struck cymbals and vocalisation.

 Composed by Ailís Ní Ríain and performed with Hammonds Band.